Jammer (American football)

 In American football, jammers are a specialized type of cornerback.
 Their task is to try to slow down gunners during punts by preventing them from getting a free release, giving punt returners more time to return punts.
+Depending on the special teams strategy, a special teams coordinator may choose to double-cover the gunner.
 A jammer is typically played by a back-up for another position.
-The term "jammer" is seldom used.